olnor18/SCCP-documentation/git/conventions.md

 ## Folder conventions

-This section describes a list of folders with we all agree on is our default way to add additional folders so they are named the same across platforms.
+This section describes a list of folders which we all agree is our default additional folders so they are named the same across platforms.

 ### /docs